About Virginia Seafood

 - Virginia’s quality control and regulatory standards for water quality and processing plants are recognized among the most stringent in the nation.
 Virginia’s water and product are policed by a number of regulatory agencies, including the Food and Drug Administration; Department of Agriculture; Virginia Department of Health, Division of Shellfish Sanitation; and Virginia Marine Resources Commission.
 All plants have a HACCP-trained seafood safety inspector on staff.
 Additionally, Virginia Tech scientists and engineers work with processors to monitor and improve control procedures in shellfish and finfish plants throughout the state.

-- According to the latest data from the U.S. Department of Commerce, Americans consumed 16 pounds of fish and shellfish per person.
-Oysters, Clams, Blue Crab, Sea Scallops, Menhaden, Conchs, Striped Bass, Summer Flounder, Spot, and Atlantic Croaker are the “Top Ten” most popular seafood items.
+- According to the latest data from the U.S. Department of Commerce, Americans consumed 19 pounds of fish and shellfish per person.
+Menhaden, Oysters, Sea Scallops, Clams, Blue Crabs, Striped Bass, Flounder, Blue Catfish, Black Sea Bass and Spiny Dogfish were the “Top Ten” most popular seafood items in 2019.

 - Virginia is one of the largest US suppliers of fish oil and protein products from menhaden.
 This herring-like fish is found in abundant quantities in coastal waters off the US mid-Atlantic.
 According to the federal National Marine Fisheries Service, the nation’s menhaden resource is healthy and self-renewing.
 Menhaden oil, which is rich in long-chain Omega-3 essential fatty acids, is used as a food ingredient and is available in capsules as a nutritional supplement.